unfold/config-variables/readme.md

 ```

 ## Custom paths
-You can set custom paths in `config-variables/lib/setup` If you have a multiple configs in a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) or want don't want to store your configs at the root.
+You can set custom paths in `config-variables/lib/setup` If you have a multiple configs in a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) or don't want to store your configs at the root.

 ```js
 const configSetup = require('config-variables/lib/setup')